 First Aid for a New Parent

 It's natural for new parents to be overly concerned when it comes to the wellbeing of their offspring.
 Despite the desire to prevent injuries and illness, some first-time parents don't know exactly where to begin.
 Babies, toddlers, and younger children are commonly injured by falls, burns and scalding.
-A prepared parent will know how to prevent a baby from rolling off of a surface and will have moved sharp objects out of the way when toddlers are learning to walk.
+Parents should make sure that the baby is safeguarded from rolling off a surface.
+When training a baby to walk, sharp objects should be removed from the surroundings as they are prone to falling.
 A bad fall can result in trauma to the child's head and even brain injury.
 Infants can burn easily, even from bath water that is too hot.
 To prevent burns, care should be taken to ensure that temperatures are tolerable for delicate babies.

 Babies also have a high risk of choking, suffocating, and drowning.
 Babies are at risk of falling from beds, tables, or sofas.
 Both babies and toddlers are known for putting items in their mouths.
 If an item is not approved as a toy for infants, the child may choke on it and risk suffocation.
 Loose buttons, marbles, and other small objects should be placed in safe locations to avoid choking or accidental suffocation.
 Care should also be taken to buy the appropriate type of toys.
 Careful parents will also want to take infant and child CPR classes.
 Due to their smaller frames, techniques for infant and child CPR will differ from techniques for adults.
 First aid classes will also provide parents with the knowledge of what to do for other types of injuries such as burns from overly hot water.
 Food is another area of concern for parents.
 Food should be properly stored and heated to prevent illness or accidental injury from heat.

 |ACLS Certification by State||ACLS Quizzes & Algorithms||What Others are Looking At|